Automattic/jetpack/readme.txt

 **Bug fixes**

+* Admin Page: We fixed the internationalization of the plans page.
 * Ads: We fixed a problem that impeded Premium Plan customers to activate Google Analytics.
 * General: Fixed a warning that was being logged due to attempting to use in_array() over a variable that didn't always contain an array.
 * Theme Tools: Show featured images in WooCommerce pages when Display on blog and archives is turned off for Themes that support this feature.